zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 ### DefaultIfEmpty

-Dynamic LINQ example for DefaultIfEmpty looks like:
+Here is an example of Dynamic LINQ for DefaultIfEmpty:

 ``` cs
 var defaultIfEmpty = context.Customers.Where("Name == \"not-found\"").DefaultIfEmpty();